 Welcome to the bubble.

-Four square miles of comfortable beach life surround by reality.
+Four square miles of comfortable beach life surrounded by reality.
 Getting here is easy.
 Leaving is hard.

 Flying Here